eNPS surveys you can trust

 Good tools automate this segmentation so you don't spend weeks in spreadsheets trying to slice the data manually.

-There are publicly available survey benchmark, but comparing a small tech company to a large manufacturing company is like comparing apples and oranges.
+There are publicly available survey benchmarks, but comparing a small tech company to a large manufacturing company is like comparing apples and oranges.
 You know the saying.
 Utilize a platform or software to make sure you get accurate and more precise benchmarks for companies that are similar in talent pool and size as yours, as that will give you the most powerful comparison to assess your score.

 Proper benchmarking helps you understand whether your eNPS of 25 is actually good (for a 150-person professional services firm) or concerning (for a 20-person tech startup).